Richlands (Qld)

 Richlands is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Richlands has a culturally diverse population, with 50.3% speaking a language other than English at home and 50.7% born overseas.
-Christianity is the main religion in Richlands at 41.6%.
-The most notable overrepresentation is in Other religions, comprising 4.6% of the population compared to 2.0% across Greater Brisbane.
+Richlands has a high level of cultural diversity, with 50.3% of its population speaking a language other than English at home and 50.7% born overseas.
+Christianity is the predominant religion in Richlands, comprising 41.6% of its people.
+Notably, the category 'Other' makes up 4.6% of Richlands' population, compared to 1.3% across Greater Brisbane.

 Frequently Asked Questions - Diversity